Vietnam.vn - Nền tảng quảng bá Việt Nam

 China buries first underground cable under the sea to transmit electricity

 Ground cables are buried in underground channels under the seabed.
-Video: CGTN
+Video : CGTN

-A 10-kV ground cable was successfully laid in an undersea channel in waters north of Zhoushan City, Zhejiang Province, on Jan.
-4, marking the completion of the first project of its kind in China.
+A 10-kV ground cable was successfully laid in an undersea channel in waters north of Zhoushan City, Zhejiang Province, on January 4, marking the completion of the first project of its kind in China.
 The cable will help transmit electricity between two islands in the Zhoushan Islands, an archipelago of 2,085 islands of various sizes.

 Previously, submarine cables were considered an important source of electricity for the islands.
 However, the number of ships passing through this area has increased due to the rapid development of the shipping and fishing industries.
 When anchored, ships often damage submarine cables.
 Factors such as climate and tides also make it difficult to detect damage and salvage, causing economic losses.

 The new cable, which is 1 km long, replaces undersea cables that are prone to damage when ships are anchored, said the local branch of the China Power Grid Corporation.
-The ground cables are buried deeper than the anchorage, reducing the risk of damage, said Li Zhen, head of the company that designed the project.
+The ground cables are buried deeper than the anchorage, reducing the risk of damage, according to Li Zhen, head of the company that designed the project.

 Thu Thao (According to CGTN, Xinhua )